 Developers identifying as female (only) are represented in this cluster at almost 2.8x the rate of the overall developer population, for example.
 This isn’t surprising given the earlier analysis.
 This cluster could be further investigated to assess other factors specific to this group that contribute to overall lower predicted salary.

 This type of analysis with SHAP can be run for any model, and at scale too.
 As an analytical tool, it turns models into data detectives, to surface individual instances whose predictions suggest that they deserve more examination.
 The output of SHAP is easily interpretable and yields intuitive plots, that can be assessed case-by-case by business users.

 Of course, this analysis isn’t limited to examining questions of gender, age or race bias.
 More prosaically, it could be applied to customer churn models.
 There, the question is not just “will this customer churn?” but “why is the customer churning?”
 A customer who is canceling due to price may be offered a discount, while one canceling due to limited usage might need an upsell.

-Finally, this analysis can be run as part of a model validation process.
+Finally, this analysis can be run as part of a validation process, bringing greater transparency to the machine learning model overall.
 Model validation often focuses on the overall accuracy of a model.
 It should also focus on the model’s ‘reasoning’, or what features contributed most to the predictions.
 With SHAP, it can also help detect when too many individual predictions’ explanations are at odds with overall feature importance.